Boat Registration and Licenses in DelawarePage Overview

-The registration procedure varies according to a few factors, as outlined in the application form.
-However, most boaters will need to do the following:
+The registration procedure varies according to a few factors, as outlined in the Boat Registration Application form.
+However, you will generally need to do the following:

 - Locate your bill of sale.